AirDisa/airdisa.github.io/_posts/2014-01-02-jekyll-drawback.md

 Host files for options such as available with .htaccess, are off-limits at GitHub.
 These restrictions had me wondering about redirecting, hoping for access to 301 server-response codes.
 These response codes are able to perform updating both user bookmarks and search engine listings.
 Other solutions exist though second-rate, such as that of using 0 time argument in meta refresh using HTML.

 What to do?
 There is always developing [architecture][architecture] that writes meta refresh, and other important files, into your static HTML.
 Plugins for meta refresh already exist and the thing to watch is this recent discussion about a [white-list][merged] of plugins.
-I have not yet fully absorbed all that is in this thread but it looks promising.
+I have not yet fully absorbed all that is in this thread but it looks promising, definitely worth exploring and watching.

 [warning]: http://jekyllrb.com/docs/plugins/
 [architecture]: http://pixelcog.com/blog/2013/jekyll-from-scratch-core-architecture/